Neil Daswani

-Neil Daswani is a co-director of the Stanford Advanced Security Certification Program, and an expert in web application security.
+Neil Daswani is a co-director of the Stanford Advanced Security Certification Program, and an expert in data security.
 He is the lead author of the book "Foundations of Security: What Every Programmer Needs To Know."

 In 2008, he co-founded Dasient, a web security company, along with another ex-Googler and Berkeley alum Shariq Rizvi, and former McKinsey strategy consultant Ameet Ranadive.
 Daswani was previously a product manager at Google.

 Career

 Prior to his roles at Google and Stanford, Daswani served in a variety of research, development, teaching, and managerial roles at Yodlee, Lucent, and Bellcore (now Telcordia Technologies).
 His additional areas of expertise include wireless data technology, and peer-to-peer systems.
 He has published extensively in these areas, frequently gives talks at industry and academic conferences, and has been granted several U.S. patents.